earthdaily/earthdaily-python-client/README.md

 load_dotenv(".env")  # Load environment variables from .env file
 ```

+## Quickstart
+To help you get started quickly, we provide a `quickstart.ipynb` Jupyter notebook that demonstrates how to use the EarthDaily Python client.
+You only need your `.env` file with your authentication credentials to run it.
+Simply open the notebook, load your environment variables as shown above, and follow the instructions to begin accessing and analyzing Earth observation data.

 ## Support development

 If this project has been helpful and saved you time, please consider giving it a star ⭐